woowabros/nestjs-library-crud/README.md

 (optional) An array of methods to generate routes for.
 If not specified, all routes will be generated.

-For exmple, if you want to generate only create and retrieve one, you can specify the following configuration.
+For example, if you want to generate only create and retrieve one, you can specify the following configuration.

 ```typescript
 import { Crud, Method } from '@nestjs-library/crud';